michaeleisel/ZippyJSON/README.md

 <img src="misc/chart.svg" width="75%">

+These benchmarks were done on an iPhone 8.
+The results are very similar on MacOS.

 ## Usage

 Because it is drop-in, simply add the library to your project and replace `JSONDecoder` with `ZippyJSONDecoder` anywhere you want to use it.
 The library is feature-complete, so it will support any use cases you have.